ICE train at Berlin Hbf

 The fare is around €29 bought at the station in Zagreb or paid on board the train, but tickets cannot be bought online.

-Option 2, Hamburg to Sofia via Bucharest - currently the best option for Sofia...
+Option 1, Hamburg to Sofia via Bucharest

 The swish Austrian railjet train has a restaurant car, power sockets at all seats & free WiFi.
-By all means take an earlier train if you'd like more time in Budapest, perhaps for lunch.

 Fares start at €19.90 in 2nd class or €29.90 in 1st class.
 Fares vary like air fares, so book ahead.